TO DIE FOR

 "What's she going to do?
 Lock me up?
 I'm the poe-lease."
 He thumbed his chest.

 Zoe snickered.
-She knew she shouldn't encourage him, especially when she was still displeased over his previous antics.
+She knew she shouldn’t encourage him, especially when she was still displeased over his previous antics.
 She pretended her tea held more interest, which earned her his body bracketing hers once more.
-This is how it'd feel if they had sex--Frank looming over her, taking charge of their pleasure.
-God, she ached!
+This was how it’d feel if they had sex—Frank looming over her, taking charge of their pleasure.
+God, she ached.

 "Sure you don't want something a little stronger than tea?" he asked.